wix-incubator/wixmedia-python/images.md

 http://media.wixapps.net/wixmedia-samples/images/cdf1ba9ec9554baca147db1cb6e011ec/v1/fit/h_420,w_420,q_35/fit/h_420,w_420/crop/h_300,w_300,x_60,y_60,usm_0.50_0.20_0.00/parrot.jpg
 ```

-### Best Paractice ###
+### Best Paractices ###

-When Fill or Fit are used it is recomended to apply Unsharp Mask filter on the result:
+* When Fill or Fit are used it is recomended to apply Unsharp Mask filter on the result:
 ```python
 print image.fit(width=420, height=420) \
            .unsharp() \
            .get_url()
 ```

-If the image is of JPEG format, it is recomended to set qulity to 75:
+* If the image is in JPEG format, it is recomended to set qulity to 75:

 ```python
 print image.fit(width=420, height=420) \